IGME-202-2231/project-2-xentriom/README.md

 ## Make it Your Own

-- New Agent: Jellyfish - Neutral mob that just bobs up and down, has a 5% chance to wander for 5 seconds (Everything will avoid the Jellyfish)
+- New Agent: Octopus/Squid - Neutral mob that just bobs up and down, has a 5% chance to wander for 5 seconds (Everything will avoid the Jellyfish)
 - Soon to be more

 ## Known Issues